 Appropriations established by the adoption of the budget constitute a limitation on expenditures (and encumbrances) that may be incurred.
 Appropriations lapse at the end of the fiscal year unless expended or encumbered.
 Encumbrances will lapse if not expended in the subsequent year.
 Appropriations authorized for the current year are increased by the planned use of specific reserves, and budget amendments approved by the Board of Education as a result of selected new revenue sources not included in the original budget (when permitted by law).
 These supplemental appropriations may occur subject to legal restrictions, if the Board approves them because of a need that exists which was not determined at the time the budget was adopted.
-Supplemental appropriations that occurred during the year were \$26,722 in gifts and donations, along with \$929,073 of appropriated reserves.
+Supplemental appropriations that occurred during the year were \$26,036 in gifts and donations, along with \$11,584 of grants in aid.